aiven/aiven-docs/docs/products/caching/concepts/memory-usage.md

 under 2 gigabytes.

-If the volume of changes during the 6 minute initial sync exceeds the replication log size, the new node cannot start following the replication stream and must undergo another initial sync.
+If the volume of changes during the 6 minute initial sync exceeds the replication log size, the new node cannot start following the replication stream and undergoes another initial sync.

 :::tip
 Writing new changes at 5 megabytes per second, totaling 1.8 gigabytes over 6 minutes,